 December 26: Boxing Day

 Kait and my parents walked with me on Boxing Day.
-She wasn’t working until dinner so was our guide for the morning and early afternoon.
+She was not working until dinner so was our guide for the morning and early afternoon.
 I knew we were imposing, but she seemed to be enjoying it.
 We got in some proper sight-seeing and my parents, of course, fell in love with her.
 (For the record, they never did like my ex.)
 But it was more a chance for me to spend time with her, walking with my arm through hers as we followed my parents around midtown Manhattan.

 They left us alone when we returned to her pub.
 It was like the end of a date, me nervously trying to figure out what to do, whether to kiss her, but she decided it for me.
 Her hands reached up to the back of my head and she pulled my lips to hers.
 We leaned against the wall of the pub as my hands went to her back to hold her for as long as I could.